|

 phrase it politely).
 So I did what any young teenage male would do, I lied

 through my teeth.
-I told him how much I liked the looks of the dog and was sure
+I told him how much I liked the dog and was sure

 that Blackie and I would hit it off.
 He asked me several times if I really